High School Diploma Program

 Attendance and Earning Credit

 To receive credit for a course, a student must be in attendance for at least 80% of the scheduled class time each semester.
-Students may be absent from a class only nine class periods each semester.
-Students who exceed nine absences may be in jeopardy of losing credit for lack of attendance in that class.
+Students who exceed nine class absences, for any one course in one semester, may be in jeopardy of losing credit for lack of attendance in that class.
 For students who exceed the maximum allowed absences, the Academic Review Committee will review each case on an individual basis.
 This committee is composed of the High School Principal, the Assistant Principal, and the Counselors.

 Repeating a Core Academic Course